Harsh012-v/AI-Debate-/README.md

-# Debate AI - Advanced Reasoning Platform
+# Reflex - Advanced Reasoning Platform

-Debate AI is an interactive platform designed to test your reasoning skills.
+Reflex is an interactive platform designed to test your reasoning skills.
 Challenge your beliefs against an advanced AI debater that provides sharp, concise counter-arguments.

 ## 🚀 Key Features